couchbase-examples/couchbase-tutorials/tutorial/markdown/php/quickstart-php-laravel/php-laravel.md

 ---

 <!--
-  The name of this file does not need to be `tutorial-quickstart-java-springboot` because it is in the `tutorials/java/markdown` directory, so we can just call it `spring-boot`.
+    The name of this file does not need to be `tutorial-quickstart-php-laravel` because it is in the `tutorials/php/markdown` directory, so we can just call it `php-laravel`.
 The idea is that we can leave off `tutorial-quickstart` as a prefix.
 -->

 <!-- TODO:  Figure out how to add width to image size in try it now links -->